zxbodya/yii-redactor-upload-action/readme.md

 By default there is no limitations for uploads – so, at least by security reasons you should specify them.

-`saveCallback` – If you need to implement some other mechanism to save files(for example: store in database, generating file names preserving parts from original name, preprocessing before save, and so on) – You can add callback for this, argument passed to callback is CUploadedFile, callback should return url to file on site.
+`saveCallback` – If you need to implement some other mechanism to save files(for example: store in database, generating file names preserving parts from original name, preprocessing before save, and so on) – You can add callback for this, argument passed to callback is CUploadedFile, callback should return url to file on site and display name by default .

 Usage
 -------------